AurasoftEnzo/cscs_wpf/docs/language/overview.md

 This document serves as an "entry point" for AI and developers.
-It should be briefly explained what CSCS_WPF is, how it is conceived and what are the main functional units of the language.WpfCSCS-UPUTE-3.docx text
+It should be briefly explained what CSCS_WPF is, how it is conceived and what are the main functional units of the language.

 ---
 title: CSCS_WPF Overview
 module: language